memcachier/docs/heroku_articles/flask-memcache.md

     instance/
     ```

-    Commit all files to the Git repository:
+    Now commit all files to the Git repository:

     ```term
     $ git init